lucalista/shinestacker/README.md

 # Credits

-The main pyramid stack algorithm was initially inspired by the [Laplacian pyramids method](https://github.com/sjawhar/focus-stacking) implementation by Sami Jawhar that was used under permission of the author for initial versions of this package.
+The first version of the core focus stack algorithm was initially inspired by the [Laplacian pyramids method](https://github.com/sjawhar/focus-stacking) implementation by Sami Jawhar that was used under permission of the author.
 The implementation in the latest releases was rewritten from the original code.

 # Resources